APRAKU PSYCHIATRY

 What is the difference between psychiatrists and psychiatric nurses?

-Psychiatrists are medical doctors who have spent at least 12 years in higher education.
-Registered nurses hold an associate's or bachelor's degree in nursing, which can take around two years to complete.
-Some nurses pursue additional training to earn a master's degree in nursing, allowing them to practice as psychiatric nurse practitioners.
+At Apraku Psychiatry, all providers are psychiatrists.
+Psychiatrists are medical doctors with advanced training - becoming a psychiatrist requires at least 12 years in higher education.
+By contrast, registered nurses hold an associate's or bachelor's degree in nursing, which can take around two years to complete.
+Some nurses pursue additional training to earn a master's degree in nursing, allowing them to practice as psychiatric nurse practitioners, typically under the supervision of a psychiatrist.

 What is the difference between psychiatrists and psychologists?

 Psychiatrists and psychologists provide complementary mental health services.
-While psychiatrists typically focus on biological modifications through medication management, possibly in combination with some therapy, clinical psychologists are exclusively trained to facilitate behavioral modifications through therapy, and often specialize in providing a specific type of therapy that may be effective for certain conditions.
+While psychiatrists are medical doctors who typically focus on biological modifications through medication management, sometimes in combination with therapy, clinical psychologists hold a different type of doctorate that exclusively provides training in behavioral modifications through therapy, and may specialize in providing a specific therapeutic modality effective in treating certain conditions.